Ahrimaan/aws-iot-bridge/README.md

 # AWS IoT Ingest Demo

 This PoC shows, how to collect data (in this example from a smarthome mqtt) , store it in S3 and let Glue crawl trough the data.
+Most of the stack is generated within the AWS CDK, Quicksight however has to be added manually

 ![Architecture](https://github.com/Ahrimaan/aws-iot-bridge/blob/main/architecture.jpg?raw=true)